RoyalIcing/tela/docs/_content/usage.md

 # Layout classes

+The primary layout primitives in Tela are **X** and **Y**.

 - The **X** class lays out a flexbox container in the row direction.
 - The **Y** class lays out a flexbox container in the column direction.
+- CSS custom properties can be used to adjust the spacing between child items.
+- Additional classes can be added to justify and align items.

 ## X

 Flexbox row container.

-- Set `--X-spacing` property to add a gap between items.
+- Set `--X-spacing` CSS property to add a gap between items.
 - Center justified by default.
 - Add `|X-` class to justify to start (left).
 - Add `-X|` class to justify to end (right).